nauam/nauam.github.com/docs/en/user-guide/jobs.md

 You can use the UUID to make sure that when you rename or change the group for your job in your job definition, it will modify the correct job in the server.

-The UUID is also useful when porting Job definitions between QW Control instances.
+The UUID is also useful when porting Job definitions between instances.

 ::: warning
 We do not require that this field is compliant with the UUID format but be careful creating custom UUIDs as this can lead to inconsistencies in job loading.